 If you're new to trade shows, it can sometimes feel like people are talking in a different language when they're explaining booth options at an event.

-Each booth configuration will come with an increasing price from Inline to Island.
-Inline is the most common and Island is the most premium of booth configurations.
+Each booth configuration will come with an increasing price from Standard to Island.
+Standard is the most common and Island is the most premium of booth configurations.
 Be sure to review your pre-show booth assignment information so you can be prepared based on the configuration your booth has been assigned.
 Each configuration requires a different strategy and layout.

 Once you know your booth's configuration, also make sure you know the exact space dimensions.
 10'x10' is an industry standard for most events.
 However, some events will have reduced sizes and may assign you into a smaller or larger space based on availability.
 Do not take anything for granted.
 Do your homework before arriving.
 It's better to plan accordingly than to try to adapt on the fly when you're not able to procure anything last minute when onsite.